Google sets rules for HQ guest speakers after controversy over Indian historian - email - ExBulletin

 In recent years, employees at Google and other big tech companies have clashed and protested over politics and racial and gender equality.
 And Alphabet, Apple Inc, and Amazon.com Inc are all facing union organizing moves that require companies to adopt progressive policies.

-Google’s speaker rule, reviewed by Reuters, lists the risks to brands from certain talks, and asks employees whether there is a business reason to host a speaker and whether the event directly supports our goals.
-I am asking the staff to look into this.
+Google’s speaker rules, reviewed by Reuters, list the risks to brands from certain talks, stating that it “whether there is a business reason to host a speaker and whether the event directly supports our goals.
+Workers are asked to consider

-Asks to avoid topics that may cause confusion or undermine Google’s sense of belonging, and reiterates that speakers are prohibited from advocating for political candidates or proposing ballot measures. increase.
+It asks to avoid topics that may be “disruptive or undermines the culture of Google’s affiliation” and reiterates that speakers are prohibited from advocating for political candidates and ballot measures.

-Google spokesman Ryan Lamont told Reuters it was always proud to have outside speakers.
-Updated processes ensure that these events are useful and contribute to a productive work environment.
+“We are always proud to host external speakers at Google because they provide a great opportunity for our employees to learn and connect,” Google spokesman Ryan Lamont told Reuters.
+Told.
+The updated process “ensures that these events are useful and contribute to a productive work environment.”

 It said the email introducing the policy to managers consolidated and clarified the patchwork of guidelines.